John Carson (actor): Career

 Making his film debut in 1947, Carson carved out a career appearing in low-budget British films such as Seven Keys (1961), Smokescreen (1964), and Master Spy (1964).
 His saturnine looks and sinister voice (sometimes compared with James Mason) led to him starring in a number of horror films including The Night Caller (1965), The Plague of the Zombies (1966), The Man Who Haunted Himself (1970), Taste the Blood of Dracula (1970), and Captain Kronos – Vampire Hunter (1972).

 Beside his appearances in horror films he was also known for his many villainous turns in adventure series of the 1960s, such as The Adventures of Robin Hood, The Avengers, The Saint, Adam Adamant Lives!, The Baron, Man in a Suitcase, The Champions and Department S.

 His long and varied list of television credits include Emergency - Ward 10, Ivanhoe, William Tell, Armchair Theatre, Maigret, Out of the Unknown, Emma (as Mr. Knightley), Dixon of Dock Green, Crown Court, The New Avengers, Telford's Change, Secret Army, Special Branch, The Professionals, Tales of the Unexpected, Hammer House of Horror, Doctor Who (Snakedance), Shaka Zulu and Poirot.
 He was also the voice-over performer in Sunsilk TV commercials.

 He joined the BBC oil industry drama The Troubleshooters in its final series as new deputy chairman James Langley.
 A spin-off starring his character was considered, but never made it to production.

 Personal life

 Carson moved with his family to South Africa in 1983 and continued to work in film and television.
 He died at his home in Cape Town on 5 November 2016 at the age of 89.
-Married twice, he was survived by his second wife, novelist Luanshya Greer, a British actress, who is best known for her roles on television during the 1960s.
-In 1966, she had changed her forename from Pamela to Luanshya, and become a writer for TV shows including Dixon of Dock Green, Thriller and Triangle.
+Married twice, he was survived by his second wife, actress and writer Pamela Greer, who is best known for her roles on television during the 1960s.
+In 1966, she had changed her forename from Luanshya to Pamela, and become a writer for TV shows including Dixon of Dock Green, Thriller and Triangle.
 Carson was also survived by his six children, four from his first marriage, Richard, Chris, Katie and Harry, and two from his second marriage, Ben and Suzanna.